 The objectives of our director compensation program are to offer compensation that is competitive with the compensation paid by peer companies so that we may attract and retain qualified candidates for Board service and to reinforce our practice of encouraging stock ownership by our directors.
 The Compensation Committee regularly reviews the compensation paid to non-employee directors and recommends changes to the Board, as appropriate.
 After consultation with Mercer (US) Inc. ("Mercer"), the Compensation Committee's independent compensation consultant, the Board approved a director compensation program in line with competitive non-employee director compensation levels of our peer companies.
-Effective for fiscal year 2022, our director compensation program consisted of the following:
+Effective for fiscal year 2023, our director compensation program consisted of the following:

-Annual Board Cash Retainer \$ 75,000 Service Restricted Stock Units (1) \$ 100,000 Chair of the Board \$ 50,000 Vice Chair of the Board \$ 25,000 Board and Committee Chair Audit Committee \$ 10,000 Cash Retainer Compensation Committee \$ 10,000 Corporate Responsibility and Sustainability \$ 5,000 Nominating and Corporate Governance Committee \$ 5,000
+Annual Board Cash Retainer \$ 85,000 Service Restricted Stock Units (1) \$ 115,000 Chair of the Board \$ 90,000 Board and Audit Committee \$ 10,000 Committee Chair Compensation Committee \$ 10,000 Cash Retainer Corporate Responsibility and Sustainability \$ 10,000 Nominating and Corporate Governance Committee \$ 10,000

-(1) The restricted stock units ("RSUs") vest one year from the grant date, subject to such director's continued service as of the vesting date.
+The restricted stock units ("RSUs") vest one year from the grant date, subject to such director's continued service (1) as of the vesting date.
 Each RSU entitles the director to one share of our common stock and will be payable and settled at the time of vesting.